stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   As we drew near the forbidding peaks, dark and sinister above the line of crevasse-riven snow and interstitial glaciers, we noticed more and more the curiously regular formations clinging to the slopes; and thought again of the strange Asian paintings of Nicholas Roerich.
-The ancient and wind-weathered rock strata fully verified all of Lake&rsquo;s bulletins, and proved that these hoary pinnacles had been towering up in exactly the same way since a surprisingly early time in earth&rsquo;s history&mdash;perhaps over fifty million years.
+The ancient and wind-weathered rock strata fully verified all of Lake's bulletins, and proved that these hoary pinnacles had been towering up in exactly the same way since a surprisingly early time in earth's history--perhaps over fifty million years.
 How much higher they had once been, it was futile to guess; but everything about this strange region pointed to obscure atmospheric influences unfavourable to change, and calculated to retard the usual climatic processes of rock disintegration.

   But it was the mountainside tangle of regular cubes, ramparts, and cave-mouths which fascinated and disturbed us most.
-I studied them with a field-glass and took a&euml;rial photographs whilst Danforth drove; and at times relieved him at the controls&mdash;though my aviation knowledge was purely an amateur&rsquo;s&mdash;in order to let him use the binoculars.
+I studied them with a field-glass and took aërial photographs whilst Danforth drove; and at times relieved him at the controls--though my aviation knowledge was purely an amateur's--in order to let him use the binoculars.
 We could easily see that much of the material of the things was a lightish Archaean quartzite, unlike any formation visible over broad areas of the general surface; and that their regularity was extreme and uncanny to an extent which poor Lake had scarcely hinted.